 UMD men's hockey: Bulldogs alumni ousted from NHL Stanley Cup Playoffs

-The Los Angeles Kings' Alex Iafallo and Mikey Anderson were eliminated by the Edmonton Oilers in the first round while Justin Faulk, Scott Perunovich and the St. Louis Blues were ousted by the Colorado Avalanche before the conference finals.
+The Los Angeles Kings' Alex Iafallo and Mikey Anderson were eliminated by the Edmonton Oilers in the first round while Justin Faulk, Scott Perunovich and the St. Louis Blues were ousted by the

 The 2022 Stanley Cup Playoffs came to a close over the Memorial Day weekend for alumni of the Minnesota Duluth men’s hockey program.